John Boswell Lecture Series

-The Boswell Lecture series was established by the William & Mary Gay and Lesbian Alumni/ae Association (WMGALA) and members of the Boswell Family in 1997.
+The Boswell Lecture series was established by the William & Mary Department of History, Gay and Lesbian Alumni/ae Association (WMGALA), and members of the Boswell Family in 1997.
 Since then, it has brought scholars influenced by Boswell's life and work to speak at events open to both the College community and general public.